Interacting topological quantum chemistry of Mott atomic limits: Mott atomic limits

 A MAL can be in general written as

 where the coefficients $M^{\xi}_{\alpha\beta\vec{u}}$ are constrained by TRS and the spatial crystalline symmetries of the relevant space group, and $\xi$ labels the type of MAL cluster operator.
-We assume that distinct cluster operators do not overlap, i.\,e.~each operator $\hat{c}^{\dagger}_{\bm{r}, \alpha}$ only appears in a single $\hat{O}^{\dagger}_{\bm{r}, \xi}$ \footnote{A more general notion of a MAL is possible, where the cluster operators overlap.
-Such states include resonant valence bond states such as the $S'$-Mott phase of the Hubbard ladder \cite{1DHubbardLadderTsuchiizu_2002}.
-We leave this extension to future work.}.
-Then distinct $\hat{O}_{\bm{r}\alpha}^\dagger$ commute pairwise.
-We introduced the additional lattice vector $\vec{u}$ to take into account the spatial separation between the pairs of electrons created by the two operators.
+We assume that distinct cluster operators do not overlap, and therefore $\hat{O}^{\dagger}_{\vec{r}, \xi}$ commute pairwise~\footnote{A more general notion of an MAL is possible, where the cluster operators overlap.
+Such states include resonant valence bond states as the $S'$-Mott phase of the Hubbard ladder \cite{1DHubbardLadderTsuchiizu_2002}.
+We leave this extension to future work.},~\cite{1DHubbardLadderTsuchiizu_2002}.
+In Eq.~\eqref{eq:2-MAL wf}, we introduce the lattice vector $\vec{u}$ to take into account the spatial separation between pairs of electrons.
 In momentum space, the MAL operator depends on a single momentum $\vec{q}$, and reads

 Note that the definition in Eq.~\eqref{eq:2-MAL wf} also includes ALs with an even number of electrons.
 The MAL operators transform under two-particle representations $\rho$ of the space group $G$.
 We discuss the explicit form of $\rho$ and how to systematically construct MAL operators compatible with a certain space group $G$ in App.~\ref{App: MAL operators}.